Photographer, translator and library coordinator at Stills Centre for Photography in Edinburgh.

 Ethnographer with a background in visual cultures, and lecturer in film at the Royal Conservatoire of Scotland.

-All winning entries will be exhibited at Tills Bookshop, 1 Hope Park Crescent, for three months from October 2026.
+Every finalist also receives a 1-month Mixer Membership to AGITATE.
+All winning entries will be exhibited at Tills Bookshop, 1 Hope Park Crescent, for three months from October 2026 — with printing and framing costs for finalists covered by Cultural Commons CIC.

 Submissions are taken through a short Google Form.
 Upload up to three images, with a 50–100 word statement for each.

 Can't use the form?
-Email your photographs (JPEG or PNG, max 10 MB each) and a statement for each image to photo@tillsbookshop.co.uk before 30 July 2026.
+Email your photographs as high-res JPEGs (max 100 MB each) and a statement for each image to photo@tillsbookshop.co.uk before 30 July 2026.
 Include your name, age (if under 18), and a contact number.

 Still unsure?
 Email photo@tillsbookshop.co.uk.